 Types of machines

-Machines come as two major kinds — Simple Machines and Complex Machines.
+Machines come in two kinds — Simple Machines and Complex Machines.

-A simple machine is a tool, device or object with few moving parts that help us do work.
+A simple machine is a tool, device, or object with few moving parts that help us do work.
 Simple machines have been in use for a very long time.
-Early humans used simple machines to push, pull, lift, divide and crush things.
-They used simple machines to row rafts over water, build houses, split firewood, and carry heavy things from place to place.
-Today, there are simple machines in every place and all around us.
+Early humans used simple machines to push, pull, lift, divide, and crush things.
+They used simple machines to row rafts over water, build houses, split firewood, and carry heavy items from place to place.
+Today, there are simple machines everywhere and all around us.

 There are six types of simple machines — the inclined plane, the wedge, the screw, the lever, the wheel and axle, and the pulley.
-These six have very specific features and do unique jobs, even though some may work in similar ways.
-In fact, some simple machines may be a combination of simple machines.
+These six have specific features and do unique jobs, even though some may work in similar ways.
+Some simple machines may be a combination of simple machines.

 Simple machines, unlike complex ones, do not work on their own.
-They only increase the pull or push, (force or effort) that a person uses, increase or decrease the distance, or change the direction of a movement so that more work can be done.
+They only increase the pull or push (force or effort) that a person uses, increase or decrease the distance, or change the direction of a movement so that more work is done.
 They can:

 Features of a simple machine